jiamingmao/data-analysis/Assignments/Homework.md

 +0.2: suggesting additions to course materials successfully.

 +n: completing a challenge satisfactorily (n varies by challenge)
-- n = maximum point you can get by doing the challenge
+- n = maximum additional points you can get by doing the challenge

 *note 1*: if two people co-author an assignment, **both** need to submit it using one of the methods above.

 *note 2*: if you upload your assignment to github, you need to supply a _viewable link_.
 This means that the instructor needs to be able to click the link and immediately review your assignment (rather than having to download any files and open them).
 In practice, this means that:
  - `pdf`, plain `markdown`, and `jupyter notebook` (.ipynb) files can be viewed on github directly, hence a link directly to the file works.
  - `html` files cannot be viewed on github directly.
 So if you have got an `html` file, you need to generate a viewable link using the [github html viewer](https://htmlpreview.github.io/).
- - `R markdown`, `Stata markdown` etc. cannot be viewed on github directly and need to be compiled to `pdf` or `html`
+ - `R markdown` cannot be viewed on github directly and need to be compiled to `pdf` or `html`

 ## Theoretical Report